cBridges851/code-style-checker/README.md

 The files for Git to ignore when pushing to the remote repository.

 ### README.md
 What you are reading right now!
 This aims to give you all the information you need to know about this project.
+The images used in this README are in the READMEImages folder.

 ## Python Features Used
 - Variables